GCsnap/gcsnap2cluster/README.md

 # GCsnap2.0 Cluster

-This is the implementation of GCsnap2.0 designed to run on HPC cluster.
+This is the implementation of GCsnap2 Cluster designed to run on HPC cluster.

 GCsnap is a flexible Python-based tool that allows for the interactive comparison of the genomic contexts of protein-coding genes from any genome at any taxonomic level, integrating them with functional and structural information for any of the genes shown.